sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 * Optional encryption (Crypt)
 * Optional FUSE mount (rclone mount)

 Information on how to install rclone and other things may be found at: https://rclone.org.
+Rclone is available for various platforms like deb- or rpm-based linux distro's and Windows.
 More swift related information is available at: https://rclone.org/swift.

 Apart from being an rsync-type tool for cloud storage, it has the following features: